Marcia Kay Foster:

 Chanda (pronounced “Shonda”) is a mother of two young children, and she loves spending time with them and her kitty, Tuff.
 She is no stranger to caring for animals, having worked as a zookeeper, an employee at the Department of Natural Resources’ Prairie State Park, and at National Audubon Society’s Wildcat Glades here in Joplin, Missouri.
 Her job brought her in contact with native species of animals, giving her the opportunity to educate young minds and care for snakes, lizards, spiders, ferrets, and rabbits, as well as those animals that would not be pets – bison and elk!
 She looks forward to caring for your dogs and cats, and other pets as well.

 Animals have always been a part of Cyndi’s life.
 As a child, she brought home several animals until her parents finally let her have a cat.
 From that first cat, she has had all kinds of critters from dogs, to guinea pigs, rabbits, horses, and chickens.
 One of her first jobs was working for a registered American Kennel Club kennel where she groomed, fed, exercised, and trained dogs.
-Cyndi worked for 25 years as a naturalist, first at Missouri State Parks and then at the Missouri Department of Conservation also caring for education animals – reptiles, amphibians, and, fish.
+Cyndi worked for 25 years as a naturalist, first at Missouri Department of Natural Resources and then at the Missouri Department of Conservation caring for animals – reptiles, amphibians, and fish, and educating the public about them.

 Back to Home